Gochujang Butter Noodles| Easy noodles recipe ready in 20 minutes

 1. Cook the noodles

-• Boil a pot of water.
+• Boil a pot of water in a thick bottom glass pan.
 Cook the noodles according to the packet instructions until al dente.

 • Drain, reserve about 2 tablespoons of the noodle water, then set noodles aside.